arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_overview.md

 - *algorithm*: an algorithm used by the job.

-- *created*: date and time when the job was created.
+- *created*: a date and time when the job was created.

-- *expires*: date and time when the job results expire.
+- *expires*: a date and time when the job results expire.
 The expiration date is only meaningful for jobs that were completed, canceled or resulted in an error.
 Such jobs are cleaned up by the garbage collection when they reach their expiration date/time.